meisl/discrete-nor-logic-clock/7-seg-decoders/01_Formal-languages.md

 ```
 This defines the language that consists of only one word, namely the one-character-sequence "x".

-The enclosing double quotes serve to tell apart character sequences from names: `"x"` is a char-sequence, whereas `x` is a rule name.
-But what if we want to talk about the character sequence that consists of a double quote itself (as a character)?
+The enclosing double quotes serve to tell apart character sequences from names: `"x"` is a char-sequence, whereas `x` is a rule name (or nonterminal if on the rhs).
+But what if we want to talk about the character sequence that consists of a double quote itself, ie `"` as a character?

 For this we need a special symbol indicating that the following `"` is NOT the start or end of a terminal but rather the double quote character as such.
 This is called ***escaping*** and we'll use the backslash `\` for this purpose:
 ```